 From spare parts for tools to tool improvements, we are now able to design and print everything ourselves in line with industry standards.
 The 3D-filament printer from "Ultimaker" makes it possible.
 Printed with a durable, highly stable material, we can produce a plastic part that protects the landing gear axle thread during overhauls, for example.
 This idea has proven to be so successful that we developed a database with over 100 printable tools in the meantime.

 To find the best and most suitable technologies for the aircraft overhaul of the future, an event called Startup Challenge took place in the Innovation Bay to serve as an innovation accelerator.
 We scouted 2,000 startups from different fields and selected them according to previously defined criteria.
 In the end, we invited five to the challenge in Malta.
 Our expert jury decided which technologies we are going to work with in the future.
 Two made the cut: Evidato Technologies GmbH, a mobile sensor that serves aircraft as a parking aid, and Spiral Technology, a platform for mixed reality solutions that is suitable for remote maintenance, process control and on-the-job training.

-Lufthansa Technik is planning to add further innovation bays to the base maintenance network in addition to Malta.
-Thanks to these innovation bays and new technology partnerships, Lufthansa Technik is improving its work processes and making an important contribution to shortening aircraft layovers for its airline customers.
+We are planning to add further innovation bays to our worldwide base maintenance network.
+Thanks to these innovation bays and new technology partnerships, we are improving our work processes and making an important contribution to shortening aircraft layovers for our airline customers.